joomlashack/ShackBuilder/README.md

-PhingScript
+PhingTasks
 ===========

-Phing Scripts to build Free and Pro packages
+Common Phing Tasks to build our extensions